 6. Slash the sugar

-You can typically cut sugar by one-third to one-half of what is called for in a muffin or breakfast bread (zucchini or banana bread) recipe.
+Try cutting sugar by one-third to one-half of what is called for in a muffin or breakfast bread (zucchini or banana bread) recipe.
 You’ll never miss it!

 7. Reduce the oil